magnawhale/capstone_project/README.md

 ## Overview

-The code for this extensive project can be found the following notebooks:
+The code for this extensive project can be found in the following notebooks:
    * **[Capstone notebook](Capstone.ipynb)**: all of the code necessary for replicating results
    * **[Twitter Scraper notebook](Twitter_scraper.ipynb)**: streamlined code exclusively for scraping Twitter
    * **[Scattertext notebook](Scattertext.ipynb)**: code for generating HTML files for interactive graphs of Twitter searches